rinusser/CodeSnifferUtils/FEATURES.md

 If you leave out the "requiredTags" property PEAR.Commenting.ClassComment's and PEAR.Commenting.FileComment's defaults will be used.

+Missing tags can only be inserted automatically by phpcbf if there's an expected content configured for the tag.

 #### Author Email Configuration

 By default the extended sniff requires the `Display Name <user@example.com>` @author tag format.